kelvinleong0529/Learning-Notes/Database/Redis.md

 ```

 ## **Sets**
-1. SADD hobbies "weight lifting": add the value "weight lifting" into a set called "hobbies"
+1. `SADD hobbies` "weight lifting": add the value "weight lifting" into a set called "hobbies"
-2. SREM hobbies "weight lifiting": remove the value "weight lifting" from a set called "hobbies"
+2. `SREM hobbies` "weight lifiting": remove the value "weight lifting" from a set called "hobbies"
-3. SMEMBERS hobbies: return all the elements in the set called "hobbies"
+3. `SMEMBERS hobbies`: return all the elements in the set called "hobbies"

 ## **Hashes**
-1. HSET person name kelvin: add the key-value pair of "name":"kelvin" into a has object called person
+1. `HSET person name kelvin`: add the key-value pair of "name":"kelvin" into a has object called person
-2. HGETALL person: get all the key-value pairs in the hash object called "person"
+2. `HGETALL person`: get all the key-value pairs in the hash object called "person"
-3. HGET person name: get the value of the "name" key in the hash object called "person"
+3. `HGET person name`: get the value of the "name" key in the hash object called "person"
-4. HDEL person age: delete the prpoperty of age in the hash object "person"
+4. `HDEL person age`: delete the prpoperty of age in the hash object "person"
-5. HEXISTS person name: check if the "name" property exists in the hash object called "person"
+5. `HEXISTS person name`: check if the "name" property exists in the hash object called "person"
 ```
 HSET person name kelvin
 HSET person age 25